th3n3rd/tap-demo-liquibase/README.md

 - [ ] Generalise to support other schema migrations tools such as Flyway

 ## Caveats

+It's important to notice that at this time this proof-of-concept supports only a specific liquibase scaffolding structure, specifically one that has the master changelog together with the other changelogs in the same folder.

+This is due to a limitation of ConfigMaps in k8s, whereby they don't support a nested structure.

+A better solution would probably be to have a completely separate application (same repo though) that is responsible for applying database migrations.

+This will have several advantages:

+* Would get rid of any technical limitation on the size, the db migrations would be part of the container image of the dedicated application
+* Would decouple the implementation details of the tooling used providing higher flexibility

+But also have disadvantages:

+* Probably would need a separate supply chain to build the application
+* Would need to find a way to couple applications provided by different supply chains (prob not possible)

+---

 A single `ConfigmMap` has a size limit of `1MB`, which does include the whole resource definition and is not limited to the data field.
 Currently the `ConfigMap` passed through the SupplyChain is already used to carry resource definitions for the Knative serving, service bindings and api descriptors.